 Circumcision is a sign of believing –

-'The circumcision' means that they were Jews, but the rest of the servants
+"Circumcision" refers to the Jews, but the rest of the servants

-the Jews.
+came to the Jews made a big splash, and then something happened.
 Satan managed to get a message across to the Jewish people that the

 gentiles were holding them in contempt, calling them "Jesus killers"